- Aged Care

 Community Therapy provides mobile Dietitian services to older adults and people living with disabilities in the comfort of their home.
-We partner with home care providers and residential aged care facilities.
+We partner with home care providers, NDIS providers and residential aged care facilities.

 We are NDIS registered providers and were certified by SAI Global.